 Hazard vs Disaster

 A hazard is a situation where there is a threat to life, health, environment, or property.
 Earthquakes, floods, tsunamis, wildfires, landslides, droughts, and volcanic eruptions are natural hazards that cause a lot of destruction.
-They are natural phenomenon that take place without regard to humans and do not strike a place taking into account built environment or the population.
-When any of these hazards takes place in an area that is desolate, it causes no harm to human lives or property and hence is not called a disaster though technically it is the same phenomenon that would have raised an alarm had it taken place in an area that was thickly populated.
+They are natural phenomenon that take place without regard to humans and do not strike a place taking into account the built environment or the population.
+When any of these hazards takes place in an area that is desolate, it causes no harm to human lives or property.
+Hence, it is not called a disaster though technically it is the same phenomenon that would have raised an alarm had it taken place in an area that was thickly populated.
 It is clear then that a hazard is an event that has the potential to cause widespread destruction and loss of lives and property.
 But, when a hazard strikes an area that has no human population, though it still has destructive properties, it is not termed as a disaster.

 • These hazards are termed as disasters when they cause widespread destruction of property and human lives.
 Once a hazard becomes active and is no longer just a threat, it becomes a disaster.